 Find the answers you’re looking for in our most commonly asked questions.
-They’re designed to give you general information about Seniors Funeral Insurance, but they don’t replace your insurance contract, the Policy Document or your Certificate of Insurance.
+They’re designed to give you general information about Seniors Funeral Insurance, but they don’t replace your Policy Documents.

 Claims FAQsFrequently Asked Questions